SES logo

 NXT is for you if your parents live apart.

 Get advice on handling parental conflicts, understanding your emotions, and knowing your rights in a blended family.
-NXT is currently available in Danish, Swedish and Icelandic languages. .
+NXT is currently available in the languages Danish, Swedish and Icelandic.

 1. Feelings